alix-tz/escriptorium-documentation/docs/transcribe.md

 Line ordering is automatically calculated during [segmentation](segment.md).

 When [controlling lines order](segment.md)<!-- todo: add a more precise link to controlling line ordering -->, you may notice that some lines are mixed up.
-It is possible de manually change the order inside the "Text" panel, by clicking on the "Toggle sorting mode" button, at the top of the panel.
+It is possible to manually change the order inside the "Text" panel, by clicking on the "Toggle sorting mode" button, at the top of the panel.

 In Sorting mode, you can select one or several lines at a time before using drag and drop to place them in the rightful place.